 mnemonic is a book of precisely worded and carefully phrased poems that carry the reader on a journey through the soundscapes of the author’s home terrain—rural New Brunswick.
 Birdsong commands primary attention and flows like a canopy across each section of this book.
 Jane shares her drawings of birds, which add the image of form to the aura of music.
 An orchestra of other surrounding sounds prompt the author’s poetic rendering, revealing a world chock-full of interesting information for those alert to its resonance.

-Note: This title has been postponed until March 2024.
+This title has been postponed until fall 2025.

 Portraits and Stories of Grand Manan Island